A key inflation gauge sets 40-year high as gas and food soar

 The figure reported Thursday by the Commerce Department was the largest year-over-year rise since January 1982.
 Excluding volatile prices for food and energy, so-called core inflation increased 5.4% in February from 12 months earlier.

 Robust consumer demand has combined with shortages of many goods to fuel the sharpest price jumps in four decades.
-Escalating the inflation pressures, Russia's invasion of Ukraine has disrupted global oil markets and accelerated prices for wheat, nickel and other key commodities.
+Measures of inflation will likely worsen in the coming months because Thursday's report doesn't reflect the consequences of Russia's invasion of Ukraine, which occurred Feb.
+24. The war has disrupted global oil markets and accelerated prices for wheat, nickel and other key commodities.

-The inflation spike took a toll on consumers, whose spending in February rose just 0.2%, down from a much larger 2.7% gain in January.
+Squeezed by inflation, consumers increased their spending by just 0.2% in February, down from a much larger 2.7% gain in January.
 Adjusted for inflation, spending actually fell 0.4% last month.
+The decline partly reflected a shift away from heavy spending on goods to a focus on services, such as health care, travel and entertainment, which consumers had long avoided during the worst of the pandemic.

+Spending on such services grew 0.6%, the most since July, while purchases of autos, furniture, clothes and other goods dropped 2.1%.
+Many economists had previously suggested that a shift away from goods purchases might loosen supply chain snarls and cool inflation.
+But prices are still rising rapidly for goods, including a 1.1% increase in February.

 Businesses have been raising pay to attract and keep employees — a trend that is benefiting workers but also giving employers cause to raise prices to offset their higher labor costs.
 That cycle is helping fuel inflation.